Lawrence9908/Udiddit/README.md

 The project also includes some supporting materials to aid me in completing the tasks:

 1. [Google Docs Template](link-to-google-docs-template) - This document contains detailed instructions and tasks for the project.
 I have already created a copy of this document to record my progress and findings.
-2. [bad_db.sql](link-to-bad-db-sql) - This file contains the SQL dump of the current data gathered by Udiddit.
+2.<a href="/Udiddit/bad-db.sql.txt">bad_db.sql</a> - This file contains the SQL dump of the current data gathered by Udiddit.
 I can use this data to test my queries in the SQL Workspace or any other environment as required.

 ## Project Rubric